Karielys Cuadros

 Karielys Cuadros Rodríguez is a Venezuelan beauty pageant titleholder.
 She competed at Miss Venezuela Mundo 2015 held on July 4 where she landed as First Runner-Up.

 Personal life

 Karielys was born in Maracay, Aragua state, but at a very young age moved to Cantaura, Anzoátegui state, where she received primary and secondary education.
 Currently she is studying Public Accounting in the Universidad de Oriente.
 Karielys is a clarinetist and pianist of system orchestras of Venezuela.

-Fairs of Cantaura

-Karielys competed in the Queen of the Fair of Cantaura 2014 (Reina de las Ferias de Cantaura 2014), which resulted in her winning the title.